All Episodes

 And then they turn around and either try to get rid of it, instill another form of government, or they don't even, they're too lazy to even wake up and do any type of studying to educate themselves on the reality of what they have.

-And I if you go back and look at the Pledge of Allegiance again, I pledge allegiance to the flag that that symbol of our unity, that symbol of blood and sacrifice in all of the states in the Republic coming together, that powerful symbol, pledging allegiance to that flag.
+And if you go back and look at the Pledge of Allegiance again, I pledge allegiance to the flag, that symbol of our unity, that symbol of blood and sacrifice in all of the states in the Republic coming together, that powerful symbol, pledging allegiance to that flag.

-They think now that that's the one percent that we'll just give that that uh allegiance to the military people.
+They think now that that's the 1% that we'll just give that allegiance to the military people.

 Let them go out there and fight it.